rohansk22/Art-Gallery-Database--Project/README.md

 There are:
 2 Functions : <br>
-> TotalPurchase(): To return the total purchase amount of a customer.
+> TotalPurchase(): To return the total purchase amount of a customer. <br>
-> TotalSales(): To return the total sales made by an artist
+> TotalSales(): To return the total sales made by an artist <br>

-3 Stored Procedures:
+3 Stored Procedures: <br>
-> GetCustomerLevel(): Classifies customers based on their purchase amount - Silver, Gold and Platinum
+> GetCustomerLevel(): Classifies customers based on their purchase amount - Silver, Gold and Platinum <br>
-> GetArtistLevel(): Classifies artists based on their purchase amount - Rookie, Novice, Expert, Genius
+> GetArtistLevel(): Classifies artists based on their purchase amount - Rookie, Novice, Expert, Genius <br>
-> GetPlanner(): Shows all the events taking place on a particular date
+> GetPlanner(): Shows all the events taking place on a particular date <br>

-4 Triggers:
+4 Triggers: <br>
-> artistContract_UpdateT: It is a pre update trigger that stores all the details of an artist who renews his contract with the gallery
+> artistContract_UpdateT: It is a pre update trigger that stores all the details of an artist who renews his contract with the gallery <br>
-> pastPartnerOrg deleteT: This is a pre delete trigger which stores the information of a partner when he leaves the organization
+> pastPartnerOrg deleteT: This is a pre delete trigger which stores the information of a partner when he leaves the organization <br>
-> ledger_CreditT: A post insert trigger that checks the value of a new record and stores the information into the credit if transaction amount> 0, or debit, if transaction amount<0.
+> ledger_CreditT: A post insert trigger that checks the value of a new record and stores the information into the credit if transaction amount> 0, or debit, if transaction amount<0 <br>
-> salesT: A pre insert trigger that updates the sales table based on a transaction
+> salesT: A pre insert trigger that updates the sales table based on a transaction <br>